 - Easy setup

-- Minimalist, straightforward interface
+- Minimalist and straightforward interface

 - Compatible with desktop and mobile devices

 RingCentral is an intuitive and user-friendly software for users of all skill levels.
 However, since it comes with a wide range of highly customizable features, setting them all up according to your needs may take a while.
-Note that these configurations are worth the time to set up to make it work best for your specific business needs.
+Note that these configurations are worth the time to set up to make them work best for your specific business needs.

 RingCentral is easier to manage and configure than traditional phone systems as it does not require technicians for setup.
-Moreover, many feature customizations that can be done from the mobile app, not limiting you when working remotely or away from your desk.
+Moreover, many feature customizations can be done from the mobile app, not limiting you when working remotely or away from your desk.